-What Can I Buy at Izmaylovo (Izmailovo) Market?
+What You Can Buy at Izmaylovo (Izmailovo) Market

 Izmaylovo Market has a ground level and two upper levels.
 The ground level is where the folk art and other typical Russian souvenirs are sold.
 The next level up will have you sorting through old spoons, obsolete camera equipment, and other odds and ends.
 The third tier of the market contains some hardcore antique dealers as well as original artwork.
 The latter is great for browsing but not so good for your wallet.

-What Are the Market's Hours, and How Much Does It Cost?
+The Market's Hours and How Much It Costs

 A Word of Caution

 Some vendors will exaggerate the quality of their wares.
 A "wolf fur" hat might be merely rabbit, or a piece of Soviet military history might be a low-grade reproduction.
 Examine what you want to purchase closely, and only buy after you have familiarized yourself with other vendors' wares.